MasteryCoding/Roll-a-Ball-Walkthrough/README.md

 A lot of the settings that were tweaked, are so the lighting generates faster.
 When we build our game for publishing, we can turn these values up and get a better looking scene.

-Show Baked Lightmaps briefly.
-These will be covered in a later chapter.
+**Note**: After `Generate Lighting` finishes.
+Take a look at the Baked Lightmaps.
+These are covered later in the course.

 ## Step 6: Controlling Movement